• 1-720-733-0184

 Is it safe to carry a child for someone else?

-AEM genuinely cares about the clients, egg donors, and gestational carriers we are fortunate to call family.
-We would never intentionally place you in a position where you would be at risk.
-The fertility clinic the IPs have chosen will speak with you about potential risk factors and side effects of the medications used during the journey as well as those used for the embryo transfer.
-It is also critical that you speak with your regular OB about your ability to carry safely again while obtaining your OB Clearance Letter.
-Your OB will best advise if this is a safe journey for you personally as well as discuss the usual risks that come with any pregnancy.
+AEM cares deeply about our clients, egg donors, and gestational carriers, who we consider part of our family.
+We would never place you in a position of risk.
+The fertility clinic chosen by the Intended Parents will discuss potential risks and side effects of the medications used during the process, including those for the embryo transfer.
+It’s also essential that you consult with your OB to ensure you’re physically able to carry another pregnancy and obtain your OB Clearance Letter.
+Your OB will provide the best advice on whether this journey is safe for you and outline the usual risks associated with pregnancy.

 Compensation